lhumphrey/OpenUxAS_Docs/tutorials/addingServices/addGeneralCppService.md

 # Creating a general service in C++

-Broadly speaking, development of a new service in any language requires considering:
+Broadly speaking, developing a new OpenUxAS service in any language requires considering:
-- What types of messages it subscribes to
+- What types of messages the service subscribes to
-- What computations it should do when it receives a subscribed message
+- What computations it should perform when it receives a subscribed message
 - What messages (if any) it should publish in response
 - Where it should save files (if any)

-Since OpenUxAS is written in C++, you'll generally want to compile a new service written in C++ as part of the main executable.
-When you run the OpenUxAS executable, you specify in an XML configuration file 1) which services you want to load and 2) values for any service-specific parameters.
-This XML configuration file is passed to the UxAS executable as a command line argument.
+Since OpenUxAS is written in C++, if you write a new service in C++, you'll probably want to compile it as part of the main executable.
+When you run the OpenUxAS executable, you provide the name of an XML configuration file as a command line argument.
+This XML configuration file specifies 1) which services OpenUxAS should load and 2) values for any service-specific parameters.
 This means that for services written in C++ and compiled as part of the main executable, you also need to consider:
-- What configurable parameters the service has
+- What configurable parameters the service should have
-- What the format of its XML configuration element
+- What the format of its XML configuration element should be

 ## Basic steps

 OpenUxAS includes a template header file `00_ServiceTemplate.h` and source file `00_ServiceTemplate.cpp` for general services in C++.
 If `{UxAS_ROOT}` is your main OpenUxAS directory, then these files are located in directory `{UXAS_ROOT}/src/cpp/Services`.

-In general, creating a new non-task service consists of the following steps:
+In general, creating a new general service consists of the following steps:

 1. Choose a name `{ServiceName}` for your service
 2. In directory `{UxAS_ROOT}/src/cpp/Services`, copy `00_ServiceTemplate.h` to `{ServiceName}.h` and `00_ServiceTemplate.cpp` to `{ServiceName}.cpp`